learnk8s/learnk8s.io/src/custom-authentication/content.md

   -b dc=mycompany,dc=com cn=alice
 ```

-Note that this command is similar to the one you issued previously, but it has an additional argument at the end (`cn=alice`) — this is the _search filter_ and it causes only those entries to be returned that match the filter.
+This command is similar to the `ldapsearch` command from before, but it has an additional argument at the end (`cn=alice`) — this is the _search filter_ and it causes only those entries to be returned that match the filter.

-In your case, the filter is `cn=alice` and there is currently only single entry with a `cn=alice` attribute in your LDAP directory — so the command should print the following output:
+The output of the command should look like that:

 ```
 dn: cn=alice,dc=mycompany,dc=com